Featured in...

 Chat below to get started with JustAnswer

-*Around 35,000 people dispute their tickets each year with the Traffic Penalty Tribunal, and a striking 64% of those appeals are successful.
-In partnership with Just Answer.
+*Around 35,000 people dispute their tickets each year with the Traffic Penalty Tribunal, and a striking 64% of those appeals are successful, so it’s well worth a try.

 Do you have to pay a PCN?

 You will have to pay a PCN if you have been rightfully issued with one.
 In most cases, you will get 28 days to make the payment.
 The fine is usually reduced if you make the payment within 14 days.
-The process may differ in Scotland and Northern Ireland.
+The process may differ in Scotland and Northern Ireland

-Can you challenge PCN payments?
+Can you challenge the fine?

 You can challenge a PCN, and if your challenge is successful, you will no longer have to pay the fine.
 How you challenge a PCN depends on who issued you with the PCN and even how it was issued.

 For example, if the local council placed a PCN on your windshield, you will need to make an informal challenge to the council.
 But if they sent you a PCN in the post, you’ll need to make a formal challenge, also known as a representation.
-You’ll also need to make a representation when challenging PCNs issued by Transport for London or challenging a Dart Charge
+You’ll also need to make a representation when challenging PCNs issued by Transport for London or challenging a Dart Charge.

 Making a representation requires you to provide details of why you are challenging the PCN and evidence when possible.
 You can also challenge an order of recovery for a handful of reasons.
 Here are some of them.